 Pass the Popcorn: Celestia does this while Olive Branch futilely waits for confirmation that Rainbow Dash and Soarin have been executed.
 It's pretty much an in-universe invocation, since Celestia is stated to hate the taste but feels it best proves her point of how badly Olive has miscalculated.

 The Pollyanna: Pinkie Pie is an even bigger example here than she is in the show itself, given how troubled her relationship with her parents became following her grandmother's death.

 Poor Communication Kills: Spike's refusal to talk to Twilight, and his making the CMC promise not to tell anyone, leads to him stewing in his guilt until he decides it's best to run away.
-The chapter in Families where this happens is even named after this trope.
+The chapter where this happens is even named after this trope.